Uncertainty Quantification for Bayesian CART: Trees and Wavelets

+A perhaps more transparent approach to assigning a tree-shaped prior on $f$ is through histograms (as opposed to wavelet reconstructions from Section \ref{sec:wavelet_prior}).
+Each tree $\cT\in\bT$ generates a random partition via intervals $I_{lk}$ (see Section \ref{sec:rpart}) and gives rise to the following histogram representation

-where ${\wt\b}=(\wt\beta_{lk}:(l,k)\in\mT_{ext})'$ is a vector of reals interpreted as step heights and where $I_{lk}$'s are {obtained from the tree $\cT$} as in \eqref{eq:dyadic_interval}.
-We now define the {\em Dyadic Bayesian CART prior} using the following hierarchical model on the {\em external} coefficients rather than {\em internal} coefficients (compare with \eqref{eq:prior_beta})
+where ${\wt\b}=(\wt\beta_{lk}:(l,k)\in\mT_{ext})'$ is a vector of reals interpreted as step heights and where $I_{lk}$'s are {obtained from the tree $\cT$} as in Section \ref{sec:rpart} (and as illustrated in Example \ref{exam1}).
+We now define the {\em (Dyadic) Bayesian CART prior} on $f$ using the following hierarchical model on the {\em external} coefficients rather than {\em internal} coefficients (compare with \eqref{eq:prior_beta})

-for $\Pi_{\bT}$ a prior as in Section \ref{sec:prior_trees}, and where the height $\wt \beta_{lk}$ at a specific $(l,k)\in\mT_{ext}$ has a bounded and positive density $\wt\pi(\wt \beta_{lk})$ on $\RR$.
-This coincides with the widely used Bayesian CART priors using {a midpoint} dyadic splitting rule (as we explained in Section \ref{sec:rpart}).
+where $\Pi_{\bT}$ is as in Section \ref{sec:prior_trees}, and where the height $\wt \beta_{lk}$ at a specific $(l,k)\in\mT_{ext}$ has a bounded and positive density $\wt\pi(\wt \beta_{lk})$ on $\RR$.
+This model {\em coincides} with the widely used Bayesian CART priors using {a midpoint} dyadic splitting rule (as we explained in Section \ref{sec:rpart}).
 In practice, the density $\wt\pi$ is often chosen as centered Gaussian with some variance $\sigma^2>0$ \cite{cart1,cart2}.